SmartChartSuite/SmartChart-Database-Setup/README.md

 **THIS REPOSITORY IS CURRENTLY A WORK IN PROGRESS, INTENDED TO REPLACE https://github.com/SmartChartSuite/Registry-Database**

 For DDL based setup instructions, please see the `SETUP.md` file.
 For versioning, please see `VERSIONS.md`.
+For the list of Athena Vocabulary that is needed to build the OMOP Concept table, please see `ATHENA.md`.

 # Using the Database Build Script

-The Database Builder helps to manage SmartChart Suite databases, creating new schemas/tables to allow for easy expansion into new registries or environments.
-Right now it is a work in progress and considered a pre-release state.
+The Database Builder helps to manage SmartChart Suite databases, creating new schemas/tables to allow for easy expansion into new registries or environments. **Right now it is a work in progress and considered a pre-release state.**

+## Known Gaps
+* Registry Manager individual condition schemas not yet implemented.
+* Has not been tested with service users to ensure ownership of databases.
+* Needs additional handling for loading Athena Vocabulary and potentialy breaking down the models to speed up loading.
+    * Note: Manually building the vocab schema and loading vocabulary from Athena CSVs prior to adding constraints will be much faster until this is resolved.
+Other schemas are not impacted by this.

+## Poetry

 For dependency management, the script uses Poetry for Python.
 Please follow installation instructions for Poetry for your OS.